 Rents dwindled in 12 of the 20 most significant renter hubs in December.
 Orlando, FL,($1,423) and Fort Worth, TX, ($1,128) lead the trend after they both saw a 0.9% monthly drop, followed by Charlotte, NC, ($1,234) and its 0.8% decline.

 However, prices in all of the most significant renter hubs increased year-over-year.
 The average rent in Phoenix, AZ, ($1,123) saw the most significant year-over-year growth, surging 9.6% since December 2018 – or $98 in net dollars.
 It’s also the only renter hotspot where rates rose by more than 6%.
-Prices in Las Vegas, NV, ($1,107) inflated the second-fastest, posting a 6% increase.
+Prices for apartments for rent in Las Vegas, NV, ($1,107) inflated the second-fastest, posting a 6% increase.
 The two southwestern cities are followed by Austin, TX, ($1,436), where prices shot up by 5%.

 Conversely, apartments for rent in Houston, TX, ($1,109) saw the slowest 12-month rent hike; their prices increased by a modest 1.4% in the past year.
 Orlando, FL, ($1,423) and Manhattan, NY, ($4,211) trailed behind with the second- and third-slowest yearly increases – 1.6% in Orlando, and 1.9% in Manhattan.
 The three cities are also the only markets with yearly increases below 2% in December.